 - Enable the individual to move and express themselves initially without worrying about the technical details.
 This can all be applied easily and quickly (if needs be) once the initial inhibitions, worries and struggles have been overcome…

-Rather than focussing on a core set of dances, it is important to enable children to feel safe and enjoy Scottish dancing on their own terms.
+Rather than focusing on a core set of dances, it is important to enable children to feel safe and enjoy Scottish dancing on their own terms.
 But I would gift every child with the ability to move (with music), enjoyment, exercise, and a heightened sense of self fulfilment, thus reducing self consciousness.

-List of useful dance resources:
+List of useful dances:

-Dances that I taught in Scottish schools and in the community in the initial meetings during my dance residencies would have included: Circassian Circle, Circle Waltz, Military Two Step, Rory O More, Haymakers Jig, Foula Reel and Hullachan’s Jig, moving on to Virginia Reel, Duke of Perth, Strip the Willow, Highland Schottische, Eva Three Step, Eightsome Reel and so forth.
+Dances that I taught in Scottish schools and in the community in the initial meetings during my dance residencies included: Circassian Circle, Circle Waltz, Military Two Step, Rory O More, Haymakers Jig, Foula Reel and Hullachan’s Jig, moving on to Virginia Reel, Duke of Perth, Strip the Willow, Highland Schottische, Eva Three Step, Eightsome Reel and so forth.
 These ones combined with some basic percussive step dancing and specifically local dances such as the Shetland Reel, for example.